These are very strange times we are facing now…are you now finding yourself:

 It is truly unfortunate to have to completely change the way that you have been teaching for months and months on the turn of a dime!
 Thus, I have created an excellent option for you!

 While MOST of the units available on my lessons page use either Photoshop or Illustrator, there are a few units that teach outside these programs.
-I would like to offer you three graphic design and three digital photography units FOR FREE!

 For graphic design, these free units include: